TheRadDani/Curso-Plataformas-Abiertas-UCR-I-2025/Class5/Class5.md

 }
 ```

-Place hello.c in the same directory as the recipe.
+---

 ## Step 4: Build the Image

-Configure the build for Raspberry Pi 5:
+### 1. Configure the Build for Raspberry Pi 5

-Edit ```conf/local.conf``` and set the machine:
+Edit `conf/local.conf` and set the machine:
 ```bash
 MACHINE = "raspberrypi5"
 ```

-Build the image:
+### 2. Build the Image
 ```bash
 bitbake core-image-minimal
 ```

+---

 ## Step 5: Deploy the Image

+### 1. Flash the Built Image to the SD Card
+Replace `/dev/sdX` with the correct device name for your SD card:
 ```bash
 sudo dd if=tmp/deploy/images/raspberrypi5/core-image-minimal-raspberrypi5.wic of=/dev/sdX bs=4M
 sync